Mesh Augmentation of LoRaWAN-based IoT Networks

-Specifically, LIMA uses the DevAddr field in the Frame Header of the MAC payload, as a key to lookup downlink entries, except for JOIN-ACCEPT where it uses the DevEUI.
+Specifically, LIMA uses the DevAddr field in the MAC payload as a key to lookup downlink entries, except for JOIN-ACCEPT where it uses the DevEUI.
 We note that these fields are not encrypted on LoRaWAN and therefore can be read.
-While the MIC protects it from being changed, LIMA does not need to change any LoRaWAN fields.
+While LoRaWAN has a Message Integrity Check (MIC) to detect changes, LIMA does not need to change any LoRaWAN fields.

 The LIMA header is used to transparently "tunnel" a LoRaWAN uplink or downlink message between the ED and the Server.
 The original PHYPayload generated by the ED on uplink (or generated by the LG on behalf of the NS on downlink) is left intact following the above header.
 This includes the original MHDR, MAC Payload and the MIC.
 When “exiting” the LIMA network, the LIMA header is stripped off, yielding the original message in its entirety, providing end-to-end transparency.